chenle02/Open_Slides_for_Linear_Algebra/slides/readme.md

         `./makefile.lua Working_List.txt`
 2. Use [TeachingMath221_Spring2021.lua](./TeachingMath221_Spring2021.lua) script to open all slides specified in the list [Working_List.txt](./Working_List.txt)
-3. For vim user, one may source [commands.vim](./commands.vim) when editing the slides, where one finds some handful commands for editing the slides.
+3. For vim user, one may source [commands.vim](./commands.vim) when editing the slides, where one may find some handful commands.
 4. [saveTable.lua](./saveTable.lua): this is an utility lua script.